jamesisaac/react-native-background-task/README.md

 ### iOS

-For iOS support, this package relies on version 2.0.x of [react-native-background-fetch](https://github.com/transistorsoft/react-native-background-fetch) which can be installed as follows:
+For iOS support, this library relies on version 2.0.x of [react-native-background-fetch](https://github.com/transistorsoft/react-native-background-fetch) which can be installed as follows: